Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 MJO/WWB/Wind Projections:

-40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (4/30) A moderate Active MJO pattern (wet air) was starting to build over the KWGA today.
-The Active MJO (wet air) is to be filling the KWGA 5/5 holding through 5/15 while moving east.
-After that a weak Inactive MJO (dry air) is to start filtering into the KWGA 5/25 and then filling it through the end of the model run on 6/9.
+40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (10/10) This model depicts a weak Active MJO pattern (wet air) building in the West KWGA.
+It is to track east through the KWGA and east of it by 10/30.
+A moderate Inactive Phase (dry air) is to again start moving over the KWGA on 10/30 moving east and almost east of it at the end of the model run on 11/19.

 CFSv2 3 month forecast for 850 mb winds, MJO, Rossby etc - Alternate link